siemens-nl-fa/Industrial-Edge-Workshops/s7-Common-Configurator-browse/readme.md

   * Controlling machines

 ## Step 1: Install applications
-Open google chrome on the desktop and read the secrets.html <br>
+1. Open google chrome on the desktop and read the secrets.html <br>
-login on the "IEM" and "Onboarded IED1" on different tabs <br>
+2. login on the "IEM" and "Onboarded IED1" on different tabs <br>
 ![secrets.png](graphics_/secrets.PNG)
+<br>*Secrets file*

 ## Configure PLC Connection